Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Supplementary Information

 The same procedure we have to follow with assuming that the ancestor state originates from step $t=1$.
 In this case we set $Q_{.,1} = c^{a}\star P_{.,1} = (0,0,a_{2,0},0,0,0,0,0)$ and obtain by multiplying with $A$:

 Checking compatibility with the descendant state gives:

-what means, that the assumption that the ancestor was sampled at $t=1$ cannot be true.
+which means that the assumption that the ancestor was sampled at $t=1$ cannot be true.
 The fact that both $c^{a}\star P_{.,2}$ and $c^{a}\star P_{.,3}$ are the null vectors indicate that the probability of the ancestor data point originate from step $t=2$ or $t=3$ is zero and we therefore don't need to consider these option any further.

 Taking together the positive entries in all $c^{d}\star Q_{.,i}$ vectors and normalize them, we obtain the following likelihood of seeing the first data point given transition matrix $A$:

 Following the same procedure for 2. and 3., we get the likelihoods

 and

 Taking the logarithm of the product of the likelihood expressions for the different data points, one ends up with the final log-likelihood for seeing this dataset given a matrix $A$ of